NetSuite + Shopify Integration Patterns That Actually Scale

 SuiteScript vs. REST API

-NetSuite offers two integration paths: SuiteScript (server-side scripts that run inside NetSuite) and the REST API (external API calls to NetSuite from your integration service).
+NetSuite offers two integration paths: SuiteScript (server side scripts that run inside NetSuite) and the REST API (external API calls to NetSuite from your integration service).

 For new integrations, use the REST API.
 It's better documented, more predictable, and doesn't require deploying code inside NetSuite's environment.